-Swim 22 miles - the distance of the Channel - in your local pool, in 12 weeks.
+Swim 22 miles – the width of the English Channel – in 12 weeks, in your local pool

 Before you get your goggles on and set your fitbit, you’ll receive your Swim22 pack through the post.
 This will include swimming tips, how to get your fundraising started and, of course, one of our new Swim22 swimming hats.

-It's not too late to take part.
-You can take on the swim challenge alone or, better still, get your family, friends and colleagues involved swimming the channel challenge with you.
-You can even split the 22 miles between a team to make it easier for everyone.
+You can take on the swim challenge alone or, better still, get family, friends and colleagues involved swimming the channel challenge with you.
+You can even split the 22 miles between a team.

 Log your lengths

 We’ve created your own personal online tracker where you can log your lengths and track your fundraising as you progress with the swimming challenge.

 Every day, around 700 people are diagnosed with diabetes.
 When diabetes is not well managed it is associated with serious complications including heart disease, stroke, blindness, kidney disease and amputations.

 Diabetes UK makes sure people can manage their diabetes well.
 We provide information, care and support for everyone affected by diabetes.
 Our campaigns improve lives.
 Our research develops new treatments, technologies and will, one day, find a cure.

 The lengths you’ll go to make a difference

 But there is more work to be done.
 We need your help to reach more of the 4.6 million people living with diabetes in the UK.
 Every length you complete – and every pound you raise – will get us closer to our vision of a world where diabetes can do no harm.